projf/projf-explore/graphics/lines-and-triangles/README.md

 ## Demos

-There is one demo top module that can draw a line, cube, or triangles.
+There is one demo top module that can draw several shapes.

 To switch between the different demos, change the render instance near line 120 in `top_demo.sv`: